-In these cases, careful consideration and planning must be made by the interviewers to ensure it does not create issues with consistency and accuracy.
 It is best practice not to repeat a free recall or pure version statement, although there will be occasions where it is appropriate to do so.

-At the discretion of the IIO Investigator, a witness in a second interview may be provided an opportunity to review his or her initial statement before any follow up questions are asked.
+A witness in a second interview may be provided an opportunity to review and/or a copy of their initial statement for review before any follow up questions are asked.